Valerio-GROSSI/2D-LiDAR-SLAM-MentorPi-Gazebo/README.md

-# 2D LiDAR SLAM MentorPi Gazebo

-Update: The project is currently being expanded to achieve complete coverage of unknown environments (similar to how robot vacuums operate).
+# MentorPi-Mecanum-Envs-Coverage

-The initial project focused on evaluating different localization and mapping approaches for a mobile robot, both in simulation and on real hardware.
+The first part of the project was focused on evaluating different localization and mapping approaches for a mobile robot, both in simulation and on real hardware.
+The project was then expanded to achieve complete coverage of unknown environments (similar to how robot vacuums operate).

+The robot used in this project is the Hiwonder MentorPi Mecanum, configured and used as a differential-drive robot.

+The current stage involves testing the system on the robot's actual hardware, using the motor drivers and onboard sensors.

 The methods explored include: